 DEPEA in Supplements

 This collaborative testing project was developed in response to several failed urine drug tests by professional athletes after taking Craze.
-After extensive testing and a review of the product’s label at NSF International’s laboratory in Ann Arbor, Michigan, scientists at NSF International, HMS and NIPHE confirmed that while the substance N,N-diethylphenylethylamine was listed on the label, N,a-DEPEA, an emerging and potentially harmful designer stimulant, was found in the product.
+After extensive testing and a review of the product’s label at NSF’s laboratory in Ann Arbor, Michigan, scientists at NSF, HMS and NIPHE confirmed that while the substance N,N-diethylphenylethylamine was listed on the label, N,a-DEPEA, an emerging and potentially harmful designer stimulant, was found in the product.
 A review of this substance shows that N,a-DEPEA is likely less potent than methamphetamine but greater than ephedrine.

 What You Should Do